yeah568/blog/_posts/2015-05-15-cpsc-121-easy-mode.md

 ---
+layout: post
 title: CPSC 121, Easy Mode
-excerpt: A couple tips on making your life easier from a 121 TA.
+summary: A couple tips on making your life easier from a 121 TA.
 tags:
 - ubc
 - university of british columbia